rexder26/Web-Academy/Lab WriteUp/CORS.md

 B) **CORS vulnerability with trusted null origin**

-    Thanks to developers they have forgoted 'null' by whitelisting it for local work. so first, we will try to add origin: example.con then we will try origin: * but when we try origin: null  it will responde with so Access-Control-Allow-Origin: null boom! we just need to run CORS POC script.
+    Thanks to developers they have forgotten 'null' by whitelisting it for local work. so first, we will try to add origin: example.con then we will try origin: * but when we try origin: null  it will respond with so **Access-Control-Allow-Origin: null** boom! we just need to run CORS POC script.

                 <iframe sandbox="allow-scripts allow-top-navigation allow-forms" srcdoc="<script>
             var req = new XMLHttpRequest();